shivannis/xandr-docs-public/xandr-docs/invest/appnexus-direct-for-buyers.md

 ---
 title: Microsoft Invest - Microsoft Advertising Direct for Buyers
-description: Learn how Microsoft Advertising Direct is beneficial to buyers who want to purchase inventory. ms.date: 10/28/2023
+description: In this page, learn how Microsoft Advertising Direct is beneficial to buyers who want to purchase inventory, and how we can access it. ms.date: 10/28/2023
 ---